BNP Paribas Easy FTSE EPRA Nareit Developed Europe Ex UK Green Ucits ETF, Acc (EUR)

 To date, BNP Paribas Easy FTSE EPRA Nareit Developed Europe Ex UK Green Ucits ETF, Acc (EUR) has not paid any dividends.

-In BNP Paribas Easy FTSE EPRA Nareit Developed Europe Ex UK Green Ucits ETF, Acc (EUR), the United Kingdom, Sweden and France are represented as the three largest countries.
+In BNP Paribas Easy FTSE EPRA Nareit Developed Europe Ex UK Green Ucits ETF, Acc (EUR), the United Kingdom, Germany and Sweden are represented as the three largest countries.